metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `bus` (String) Bus indicates the type of disk device to emulate. supported values: virtio, sata, scsi, usb.
+- `bus` (String) Bus indicates the type of disk device to emulate.supported values: virtio, sata, scsi, usb.
 - `pci_address` (String) If specified, the virtual disk will be placed on the guests pci address with the specified PCI address.
 For example: 0000:81:01.10
-- `readonly` (Boolean) ReadOnly.
-Defaults to false.
+- `readonly` (Boolean) ReadOnly.Defaults to false.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks--lun"></a>